(Bud)breaking It Down: The Lifecycle of a Grapevine

 The danger?
 A late spring frost can zap all this new growth in a snap, so vineyard crews are watching the weather like hawks right now.

-2. Flowering (May – June)
+2. Flowering (May – June) – The Quiet Romance

 About 6–8 weeks after bud break, vines start to flower.
 The blossoms are teeny-tiny and not particularly showy, but they’re crucial.
 This is when self-pollination happens, setting the stage for how much fruit the vine will produce.